God’s Thoughts and Ways – Part X (Invitation, Refusal, Banishment)

 Again, juxtaposed to the unjust judge in this parable or story, our God is a just judge and certainly will do much better than any human judge (Isaiah 45:21,22).
 Again, the point of this parable is if an unjust human judge will give you what you want just to stop the constant asking, will not a God that is grace, mercy-love, and compassion answer your request quickly?
 (Jeremiah 29:12,13.
 Psalms 103:13,14.
 Isaiah 42:3,4) The conclusion – we are not to give up on our requests to God in prayer (1) even if the answer seems to us delayed!
 (Isaiah 64:4)

 Similar to the unjust judge being used to teach us about our just God, King Ahasuerus is used to illustrate the dealings of God with Israel.
-Ahasuerus is the king of the world and treats his subjects, including his wife, to blessings and liberty without end (Esther 1:1-4).
+Ahasuerus is the king of the world and treats his subjects, including his wife, with blessings and liberty without end (Esther 1:1-4).
 Then he invites her to his presence – she refuses and is banished (Esther 1:11,12,19).
 I believe Vashti represents the nation of Israel, which refused to come into God’s presence.
 All but a remnant of Israel is broken off, divorced, and banished.
 (Romans 11: 1-36)

 Do not ever forget, that God’s MERCY rejected leaves only God’s WRATH (Hebrews 10:30,31).
 Furthermore, do not mistake the patience of God against sin as His affirmation and acceptance of it.
 (Numbers 14:18.
 Romans 9:22.
 2 Peter 3:9.
 Ecclesiastes 8:11)

 Nevertheless, because God is also full of grace, mercy, and compassion (1) He has provided a way for sinners to escape His wrath by sacrificing His spotless, sinless Son Jesus Christ (1) (Isaiah 53.
 1 Peter 2:22-25).

-If you chose not to accept Jesus’ sacrifice for your sin and His Lordship in this life then when you die:
+If you choose to not accept Jesus’ sacrifice for your sin and His Lordship in this life then when you die:

 ...prepare to meet your God...
 (Amos 4:12)